All Episodes

 And they saw waterboarding.

-An official who discussed the details noted that the briefings took place while the September 11th, 2001 terror attacks were still fresh in lawmakers' minds.
+An official who discussed the details noted that the briefings took place while the September 11, 2001 terror attacks were still fresh in lawmakers' minds.

-People were still in a panic, but there was no objecting, and there was no hand wringing whatsoever.
+People were still in a panic, but there was no objecting and there was no hand-wringing whatsoever.

 I'm not sure.

-The uh they try to talk about the hypocrisy of conservatives and so forth.
+They try to talk about the hypocrisy of conservatives and so forth.

-The uh timing of the CIA report has also provoked fury in the British government, where officials believe it has undermined efforts to impose tough new sanctions on Iran and make an Israeli attack on its nuclear facilities more likely.
+The timing of the CIA report has also provoked fury in the British government, where officials believe it has undermined efforts to impose tough new sanctions on Iran and make an Israeli attack on its nuclear facilities more likely.

 I have heard some of the wildest theories to explain this NIE and the timing.